 8.4 relevant international standards and obligations;

-8.5 the LAC Guidelines on the Process and Content of Legislation (2014 edition), which are maintained by the Legislation Design and Advisory Committee.
+8.5 the Legislation Guidelines (2018 edition), which are maintained by the Legislation Design and Advisory Committee.

 9. Refer to any statutory prerequisites that may exist for the making of the regulations.
 Briefly describe the requirements and confirm that they have been met.